 Traditional and Historic buildings

-Compare this to the process of installing regular shaped panels or rolls of lightweight insulation against, around or within an irregular-shaped historic frame or masonry wall: No amount of cutting will achieve exactly the right shape to fit the building, and the resulting insulation layer will be very difficult to make airtight.
+Compare this to the process of installing regular shaped panels and rolls of lightweight insulation against, around or within an irregular-shaped historic frame or masonry wall: No amount of cutting will achieve exactly the right shape to fit the building, and the resulting insulation layer will be very difficult to make airtight.

 To discuss your traditional or historic building with an expert, contact us.